 - Turn the dough out of the food processor and squeeze it together one or two times.
 Divide and refrigerate it as instructed above.

-- For a dough that tastes wonderful with savory pie fillings, omit the cinnamon and vanilla.
+- Omit the cinnamon and vanilla.
 Add a teaspoon of crushed thyme to the dry ingredients before cutting in the butter.

 - Take a chilled disk of dough from the fridge.
 Set it on a floured work space and sprinkle a little flour over the top.

 - Place your rolling pin in the middle of the dough and roll towards the outer edge.
 Pick up the dough and rotate it a quarter-turn.
 (Don't flip it: keep the same side up the whole time.)
-Dust a little flour under it if it's sticking.
-Roll the dough again starting in the center and rolling towards the outer edge.

 - Continue rolling this way and rotating the dough after each pass, until you have a large enough circle and the dough is about a ¼-inch thick.

 - Cut out a circle large enough for your pie pan.
 Gently drape an edge over your rolling pin, then use the pin to lift the dough up and into your pan.
-Press it in along the bottom and sides leaving an overhang all around.
-Lightly cover this with plastic wrap and pop it in the fridge while you prepare the top crust.

-- Once you have fit the bottom crust into the pan, roll the edge under and crimp it firmly down to the edge of the pan.
-Gently press a piece of foil or parchment paper into the pie shell and fill the shell with pie weights or dried beans.
+- Gently press a piece of foil or parchment paper into the pie shell, then fill it with pie weights or dried beans.
 Refrigerate the shell for 30 minutes while preheating the oven to 375° F.

-- Bake the shell for 20 minutes.
-Remove the pie weights and foil/parchment.
-Prick the bottom and sides of the shell all over with a fork.
-For a pie that you will bake after filling: bake the shell for 5 minutes longer, then remove from the oven and allow to cool.
-For a pie that does not get baked again: bake the shell for 10 minutes longer until it is golden-brown all over.
+- For a pie that does not get baked again: bake the shell for 10 minutes longer until it is golden-brown all over.
 Remove it from the oven and let it cool completely.

-- Once the cooled filling has been added to the bottom shell, roll out the top crust using the same technique you did for the bottom crust (roll from the middle, quarter-turn after each pass.)
-Cut out the circle appropriate for your pan.
+- Cut out the circle size appropriate for your pan.
 Make any decorative cut-outs in the dough now.
 Use the rolling pin to gently lift up the dough and drape it over the top of your pie.

 - Roll the edge of the top crust under the edge of the bottom crust, and do this around the entire pie.
 Firmly crimp the edge down to the rim of the pie pan.
 Lightly cover the pie with plastic wrap and refrigerate it for 30 minutes before baking.